michael-r-j/michael-r-j.github.io/portfolio.md

 <h3>Drawing</h3>
 <p>
-During my Masters studies, I participated in drawings courses offered by the Atelier für Bildende Kunst.
+During my Master’s studies, I participated in drawings courses offered by the Atelier für Bildende Kunst.
 The drawings are mostly with charcoal, with some Conté.
 <table style="width:100%;">
   <tr>
   {% for j in (1..9) %}